Intro to Emacs Lisp: Adding Live Previews when Editing Markdown Files (Part 3 of 3)

 Emacs Lisp docstrings come after the argument list but before the

-mention arguments in all capital letters (e.g. FILENAME
+mention arguments in all capital letters (e.g. FILENAME).
+When viewing the

 documentation for a function, arguments mentioned this way are highlighted